-Secretary of State five years ago, the Lisbon economist now becomes the Finance Minister.
+Secretary of State for five years, the Lisbon economist now becomes the Finance Minister.
 He will replace his colleague, Mário Centeno.

 After five years of socialist government, João Leão will be promoted next Monday as the next Finance Minister.
 Until now, he was a figure with little prominence in the Executive: the number three in the cabinet led by Mário Centeno.
 Now he is preparing to lead one of the most important ministries in the economic recovery plan after the pandemic.